pyTooling/pyTooling/doc/index.rst

 Timer
 =====

-A :py:class:`~pyTooling.Timer.Timer` class to measure and accumulate code execution times.
+A :class:`~pyTooling.Timer.Timer` class to measure and accumulate code execution times.

 Contributors